otsop110/microbit-projects/README.md

 ### Burglar Alarm

-For the burglar alarm you'll need
+For this project you'll need the following:
 * a BBC micro:bit,
 * a speaker (Piezo buzzer or headphones will do too)
 * aluminum foil
 * crocodile clips.

-This fun project was inspired by this MicroMonsters YouTube video.
+This fun project was inspired by this [MicroMonsters YouTube video](https://www.youtube.com/embed/igeUhVMqVRw).
-<iframe width="560" height="315" src="https://www.youtube.com/embed/igeUhVMqVRw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Remote Control Micro:bot